 Stopping Phone Spoofing

-Assembly Bill 1132 (Gabriel) would prohibit impersonating a government agency phone number
+Assembly Bill 1132 (Gabriel) Becomes Law!
+Prohibits impersonating a government agency phone number

 Your caller ID shows an incoming call from a government agency phone number.
 But the call is from a fraudster using a smartphone app to impersonate a police department or other government agency’s phone number to mislead you into providing personal information or making a payment.
 “Phone Spoofing” or Caller ID Spoofing” has become an epidemic, with tens of thousands of consumer complaints filed with the Federal Communications Commission.

 Recent examples of phone spoofing include impersonating police department phone numbers to demand payment to clear fake warrants, and impersonating health agencies and Social Security Administration to obtain confidential Social Security numbers.